CQC We and I Statements

-In circumstances where a person is receiving local authority support and moves within their current local authority (for example, moving between homes in the same area), they would remain ordinarily resident within that authority and it must continue to meet their needs.
+In circumstances where a person who is receiving local authority support moves within their current local authority (for example, moving between homes in the same area), they remain ordinarily resident within that authority and it must continue to meet their needs.
 Where the person chooses to live in a different local authority area, the local authority that is currently arranging care and support and the authority to which they are moving must work together to ensure that there is no interruption to the person’s care and support.

 Local authorities can provide the adult and their carer with relevant information or advice to help inform their decision.
 When providing relevant information and advice, local authorities should guard against influence over the final decision.
 The authorities can, for example, provide advice on the implications for the individual’s care and support (and their carer’s support), but the final decision on whether or not to move is for the adult and, if relevant, the carer to make.

 The prompt provision of this information will help the adult make an informed decision and assist the process if the adult decides that they want to move.